mpdf/mpdf.github.io/fonts-languages/choosing-a-configuration-v5-x.md

 {% endhighlight %}

 <h2>Languages which require special fonts</h2>
-<p>Indic languages always require special handling (cf. <a href="/fonts-languages/indic-fonts-v5-x.html">Indic fonts</a>).
+<p>Indic languages always require special handling (cf. <a href="{{ "/fonts-languages/indic-fonts-v5-x.html" | prepend: site.baseurl }}">Indic fonts</a>).
 Other than this, whether you need to do anything special is determined by the choice of fonts you use in the document, and whether they contain the necessary characters to display your text.
 The DejaVu fonts distributed with mPDF will usually display most Western and Eastern European languages, Cyrillic text, Baltic languages, Turkish, and Greek.
 Languages which usually need special consideration are: CJK (chinese - japanese - korean) languages, Vietnamese, Thai, and Arabic languages.
 With these, you need to tell mPDF to select a suitable font.</p>
 <p>There are a number of different ways to do this:</p>
 <p>1) Write your HTML code to specify the exact fonts needed:</p>